OngHuiMin04/Banking-System-Application/readme.md

 │── main.c
 └── database/

-All modules follow structured, testable, and maintainable programming practices.
+Each module handles a specific banking operation, enabling clean separation of logic.

 ---

 ## 📌 6.
 Documentation

-A detailed instruction manual (PDF) is included in the repository.
+A fully detailed **Instruction Manual (PDF)** is included in the repository.
+It explains every feature, validation rule, file structure, and system workflow.

 ---

 ## 📌 7.
 Author

 **Ong Hui Min**
 University of Southampton Malaysia
 BSc Computer Science (Year 1)